 Learn about the native history of Whistler at the Squamish Lil Wat Cultural Centre.
 This museum was the joint idea of the Squamish and Lil Wat First Nations.
 The town of Whistler is where the territories of Lil Wat and Squamish nations overlap, so the museum was erected to celebrate the cultures of both tribes.

 There are an abundance of things to do here in Whistler.
 Whistler is so much more than just skiing and mountain biking.
-Hopefully this list of things to do in Whistler in Summer has given you some ideas to plan your vacation!
+Hopefully this list has given you some ideas to plan your vacation!

 Where To Stay In Whistler in Summer